snowcrashcode/NoFailRefrigerator/README.md

 Information management is crucial for sustainable development, as it involves the <u>effective collection, storage, dissemination, and utilization of data to support decision making processes.</u>

-How can you ensure you have the right data and structure necessary to drive innovative change?
-Data quality, meta tagging structures, risk and compliance parameters and workflows are critical components to work out before actionable insights, analytics and reports can be generated.

-Key challenges that can drive sustainable development that my project aims to tackle:
-- Data availability and access
-- Data quality and integrity
-- Data security and privacy
-- Real-time data processing and analysis

-## Product Details
+## Project Details

-My product aims to drive sustainable change in the **cold chain** space by <u>ensuring integrity of transportation and storage of temperatuere-sensitive products, which is crucial in preventing spoilage and ensuring product efficacy.</u>
+My project NoFailRefrigerator aims to drive sustainable change in the **cold chain** space by <u>ensuring integrity of transportation and storage of temperatuere-sensitive products, which is crucial in preventing spoilage and ensuring product efficacy.</u>

 ### Solution
 <u>Machine Learning for Predictive Analysis</u>
-Apply ML algorithms to analyze historical and real-time data, predicting potential issues before they occur.
+Apply Isolation Forest ML model to analyze historical and real-time data, predicting potential issues before they occur.
-- Predictive Maintenance: Use ML models to predict when refrigeration units might fail and schedule maintenance proactively.
+- Predictive Maintenance: Use ML model to predict when refrigeration units might fail, allowing operator to schedule maintenance proactively.
-- Anomlay Detection: Identify unusual patterns in temperature data that might indicate a problem, such as a door being left open.
+- Anomaly Detection: Identify unusual patterns in temperature data that might indicate a problem, such as a door being left open.

 ### Implementation
 (Areas marked with * are developed after the hackathon)

+Planned tasklist

 1) Data Collection and Integration
-   - Gather historical and real-time data from refrigeration units, including temperature logs, maintenance records and operational parameters
+   - Gather historical and real-time data from refrigeration units, including temperature logs, maintenance records and operational parameters [x]
-   - Integrate data from various sources to ensure comprehensive and accurate input from ML models
+   - Integrate data from various sources to ensure comprehensive and accurate input from ML models [x]
 2) Machine Learning Model Development
-   - Develop predictive maintenance model using supervised learning algorithms to forecast equipment failures based on historical data.
+   - Develop predictive maintenance model using supervised learning algorithms to forecast equipment failures based on historical data. [x]
    - Implement anomaly detection models using unsupervised learning techniques to identify unusual patterns in temperature data, indicating potential issues.
 3) Real-Time Data Processing
    - Utilize edge computing to process data in real-time, ensuring tmely detection of anomalies and immediate response to potential problems.